apache/mxnet/scala-package/mxnet-demo/scala-demo/README.md

 # MXNet Scala Sample Project
 This is an project created to use Maven-published Scala package with two Scala examples.
 ## Setup
-User are required to use maven to build the package, by simply running
+You are required to use maven to build the package, by running the following:
 ```
 mvn package
 ```